microsoftgraph/msgraph-sdk-powershell/src/People/People/docs/v1.0-beta/New-MgUserProfileAddress.md

 # New-MgUserProfileAddress

 ## SYNOPSIS
-Create a new itemAddress object in a user's profile.
+Create new navigation property to addresses for users

 ## SYNTAX